martsve/har2zip/README.md

 # har2zip
-Converts a HAR file to a Zip file
+Converts a HAR file to a Zip file.

+This only converts the contents of the requests into a combined zip file, and will not contain metadata like cookies and http headers.

 The HTTP Archive format, or HAR, is a JSON-formatted archive file format for logging of a web browser's interaction with a site.
 The common extension for these files is .har.